box/mojito/_docs/guides/integrating-with-box.md

 permalink: /docs/guides/integrating-with-box/
 ---

 Adding Box Platform Integration will allow project requests to be sent to the cloud.
 This is a great way to exchange translation files with vendors.
 When a translation request is made, XLIFFs will be sent to a Box folder where translation vendors can start their process.
-When they've completed the translations, Mojito will see the updated translation and import new changes.
+When they've completed the translations, Mojito can import the updated translations inside Box.

 ### Sign up a free Box Developer Account

 Sign up [here](https://app.box.com/signup/o/default_developer_offer).

 In order to add Box integration, you must first have a Box Developer account.
 You'll use the Box Developer account to get an API key by creating a new **Application**.
 Mojito will use this API key to interact with Box on your behalf.
 A Free account gives access to 1 Application, 25 App Users, 50 GB Storage.
 This should be plenty for most usages.
-For more info about different plans, [click here](https://developers.box.com/box-platform-pricing/)
+For more info about different plans, click [here](https://developers.box.com/box-platform-pricing/).

 ### Create a new Application